niravc46/AddWebPractical/README.md

 	You can now start the Laravel development server:

 	php artisan serve

+Step 9: Run Below command for Run Queue job for email notification

+     php artisan queue:work

-The server should now be running at
+Step 10: The server should now be running at

 	http://localhost:8000.